awesomephant/blog/posts/2021-11-20-whats-a-cms.md

 ## Demo

 Here are the three files we discussed: Two CSV files (the datastore) and a Liquid template.
 All three are editable.
-Press the button below to compile them into a HTML file, then change the data, the template, or both, and observe how the rendered HTML changes.
+Press the button below to smush them into a HTML file, then change the data, the template, or both, and observe how the rendered HTML changes.

 {% include cms-demo.liquid %}